COVESA/iot-event-analytics/docs/topics/iotea-components.md

 - Worker
 - Reducer

+# Plugins / Extensions

-# VSCode Extension
+## VSCode Extension

-The VSCode extension provides setup routines, auto-completion and other helpers to develop, test and run [_Talents_](#Talent)).
+The VSCode extension provides setup routines, auto-completion and other helpers to develop, test and run [_Talents_](#Talent).

-Installation instructions and further information can be found [here](../../../src/sdk/vscode/README.md).
+Installation instructions and further information can be found [here](../../src/sdk/vscode/README.md).